-We consider the possibility that the brain functions in the manner of a conscious quantum computer.
-The processes that instantiate its consciousness - the physical correlates of consciousness - are suggested to be quantum mechanical in nature rather than entirely classical.
+We consider the possibility that the brain functions somewhat in the manner of a quantum mechanical system.
+The processes that instantiate its consciousness - the physical correlates of consciousness - are suggested to be partly quantum mechanical in nature rather than entirely classical.
 This idea is by no means new.
-But specific physical models are hard to come by; it is not obvious what kind of physical process might give us something like qubits.
+But specific physical models are hard to come by.
 We begin by approximating a synapse as a small, parallel-plate capacitor.
-We find that the classical electromagnetic energy stored in such a synapse corresponds closely to the spacing of energy levels we would obtain were the capacitor to be quantized.
+We find that the classical electromagnetic energy stored in such a synapse corresponds closely to the spacing of energy levels we would obtain were the capacitor to be treated as a quantum mechanical system.
 Intrigued by this surprising observation, we propose a new model of the brain as a partially quantum mechanical system.
 Its potential evolutionary benefits are discussed briefly.

-Keywords: Brains as Quantum Computers, Quantum Measurements, von Neumann-Wigner Interpretation, Synapses.
+Keywords: Brains and Quantum Mechanics, Quantum Measurements, von Neumann-Wigner Interpretation, Synapses.